Western Migrations logo

 Migration Mapper

-Understanding and mapping where animals go is of utmost importance to wildlife conservation and management.
+Understanding and mapping the seasonal habitats that the herds require is critical to wildlife conservation and management.
 Maps of animal movement are particularly important for efforts focused on migratory wildlife, as migratory animals rely on connected, seasonal habitats that span large landscapes.
-Migration Mapper™ is a free application designed for researchers, biologists, and managers, to analyze fine-scale GPS collar data collected from migratory ungulates.
-The app was developed by core members of the CMT and is continually maintained by the group.
+Migration Mapper™ is a free application designed for researchers, biologists, and managers, to analyze fine-scale GPS collar data collected from migratory ungulates or other migratory species.
+The app was developed by core members of the CMT and is continually maintained and updated by our group.

 Migration Mapper animation showing migrations